 Scanogen has developed Single MOLecule Tethering (SMOLT), a revolutionary platform technology for ultra-sensitive and rapid detection of nucleic acids and microorganisms in body fluids.

-Because SMOLT does not need to amplify nucleic acids before detecting them, it enables entirely new diagnostic possibilities.
+SMOLT enables entirely new diagnostic possibilities because it does not need to amplify nucleic acids before detecting them.
 Scanogen is utilizing SMOLT technology to develop assays that are faster, more sensitive, robust, and cost-effective than available systems.

 The signal of SMOLT is generated by the displacement of micron-size beads tethered by DNA Long-probes that are between 1 and 7 microns long.
 The molecular extension of thousands of DNA probes is determined with sub-micron precision using a robust, rapid and low-cost optical approach.